AmineAouragh/my-freelancing-portfolio/README.md

 # my-freelancing-portfolio
 This repository contains all my web design portfolio projects I made as a freelancer

-I made landing page redesign for many well-known websites like Meetup.com
+I made a landing page redesign for many well-known websites like Meetup.com using HTML and CSS.

+##newmeetup.vercel.app